 Differin is one of many retinoid-based acne treatment options available on the market today.
 It was the first retinoid product available without a prescription, and was therefore popular from the start ⭐.

 However, what exactly are retinoids?
 Are they a safe treatment for acne?
-Also, how does one use Differin gel, and exactly how does it work as an acne treatment?
+Also, what does Differin gel do and how to use it?

-Before deciding whether or not to use Differin gel, cream, or lotion, it will be most helpful to understand how acne forms.
+Before deciding whether or not to choose Differin acne treatment in form of a gel, cream, or lotion, it will be most helpful to understand how acne forms.
 It’s also important to understand how Differin works, and if adapalene―the topical retinoid that serves as the active ingredient in Differin—is suitable for you.
 Using it incorrectly may worsen your skin problems, which is why it would be best to arm yourself with knowledge and then ask a doctor or dermatologist 👩⚕️ to assist in choosing a topical retinoid.

 Researchers and doctors still aren’t completely sure why some people have significant acne and others only ever get a few blackheads, but they have determined how acne forms.